geekcourses/GitHubTutorial-Using-VSCode/README.md

 ---

-*Note: While doing this tutorial, if VSCode asks for sign in, then simply sign in with your GitHub account and give all permissions required*
+*Note: While doing this tutorial, if VSCode asks for sign in, then simply sign in with your GitHub account and give all permissions required.*

 ---
 ## 1. Setting User details